-Motivated by the £4 million estate he stood to gain from her death, Ian Stewart murdered his fiancé Helen Bailey, renowned writer of children’s books.
-Sadly there wasn’t to be a fairy-tale endin
+Motivated by the £4 million estate he stood to gain, Ian Stewart murdered his fiancé Helen Bailey, renowned writer of children’s books.
+Sadly there wasn’t to be a fairy-tale ending.

 An acclaimed 5-star production from renowned film maker and director Mike Leigh.
 Featuring sentimental pirates, blundering policeman, and improbable paradoxes.